Richard Dowell

 Richard Charles Dowell is an Australian audiologist, academic and researcher.
 He holds the Graeme Clark Chair in Audiology and Speech Science at University of Melbourne.
 He is a former director of Audiological Services at Royal Victorian Eye and Ear Hospital.

 Dowell's research is centered on hearing loss; he has been involved in clinical work and research in cochlear implants, along with developing signal processing improvements for cochlear implants.

 Dowell is a Fellow of Audiology Australia.
 He is a former Chair of the Victorian Infant Hearing Screening Program Audiological committee and a former Chair of the Taralye Early Intervention center for hearing impaired children in Melbourne.

+He was appointed an Officer of the Order of Australia in the 2026 King's Birthday Honours in recognition of "distinguished service to audiology, to the development of the cochlear implant for people who are deaf or hard of hearing, and to tertiary education".

 Education

 After completing his initial studies at Carey Baptist Grammar School, Dowell studied at the University of Melbourne where he completed his Bachelor of Science in 1977, Graduate Diploma in Audiology in 1979, Masters in Audiology in 1989 and his Doctoral studies in 1991.